 Wedding escort cards indicate the name of a guest and the table where they can be seated.
 Escort cards give the guests a choice to take a seat of their own choice on the mentioned table.
 They are typically placed at the entrance of your reception venue, so the guests know how to proceed and where they need to sit.

-In contrast, place cards are a more formal form of wedding cards that guide the guests to the specific seat they have to take on a table.
+In contrast, place cards are a more formal form of wedding cards that guide the guests to the specific seat they have to take at a table.
 Place cards are situated on tables with the names of guests and their seats.

 Another approach is a seating chart that breaks down the names of each person for each table.
 As the guest/s walk to their table, the place card will be on the seat they will be sitting on.